daveRendon/DevCamp/Presentation/InstructorGuide.md

 [View PowerPoint](Presentation/Module04-DevOps.pptx?raw=true)

 **Goal:**
-* explain VSTS devops setup
+* Explain VSTS devops setup

 **Demos:**
-1. create new project in VSTS with git version con
+1. Create new project in VSTS with git version con
-1. use link to open project in Visual Studio
+1. Use link to open project in Visual Studio
-1. create C# MVC web app solution in Visual Studio
+1. Create C# MVC web app solution in Visual Studio
-1. commit & push
+1. Commit & push
-1. show code in VSTS portal
+1. Show code in VSTS portal
-1. create build and publish steps
+1. Create build and publish steps
-1. show the application running in Azure
+1. Show the application running in Azure
-*extra credit: make a change to the application, commit & push, and show the change (a few minutes later) running in the portal.
+1. For extra credit: make a change to the application, commit & push, and show the change (a few minutes later) running in the portal.

 **Session prep tips:**
 * Create an Azure web app to deploy the application to in the demo